syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/4_How_Java_Code_Gets_Executed.md

 13. That is where we have our main, the Java file.

-14. Now we can invoke the Java compiler like this, Java see and pass the name or Java file as an argument.
+14. Now we can invoke the Java compiler like this, Javac and pass the name or Java file as an argument.

-15. So main, the Java.
+15. So Main.Java.

 16. If you're on Mac or Linux, make sure to a spell list with a capital M because these operating systems are case sensitive.